cgi-js/cgi-js/README.md

 # Usage

-To run php scripts with node js and express create the following script like below:
+To run CGI/Interpreted scripts with node js and express create the following script like below:

 ```javascript